Skip to main content

 Lighthouse Trail, Grand Manan Island

-The Lighthouse Trail is one of the long trails in the province but can be easily broken up into day hikes.
-Start your adventure by hiking along the grassy plateau on the cliff tops.
+The Lighthouse Trail is one of the long trails in the province but it can easily be broken up into day hikes.
+Start your adventure at Southwest Head Lighthouse and hike along the grassy plateau on the cliff tops.
+The jagged cliffs are formed by ancient lava spires.
 Pass by Dark Harbour and see where the locals harvest and dry dulse, a unique seaweed delicacy.
-As you reach the northern tip of the island, you see the Whistle Lighthouse, the first lighthouse you saw on your ferry ride to the island.
+As you reach the northern tip of the island you see the Whistle Lighthouse, which you may have seen on your ferry ride to the island.
 Pass by the Hole-In-The-Wall formation, a rocky arch that reaches out and dips into the ocean like a giant’s finger.
 This is only a few of the many fascinating things you will see along this multi-day hike around Grand Manan Island.

 3. BOUCTOUCHE DUNE